spencergoldberg1/Data-Science/AlexNet/Emotion Recognition/README.md

 In addition, emotion recognition could also have economic implications.
 For example, it could be used to detect fraud by analyzing a person's facial expressions during a financial transaction.
 If the person appears nervous or anxious, this could be a sign of deception.

-## Getting Started

-To use this code, you will need to install TensorFlow and the FER2013 dataset.
-You can find instructions for installing TensorFlow [here](https://www.tensorflow.org/install) and download the FER2013 dataset from [Kaggle](https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data).

-Once you have installed TensorFlow and downloaded the dataset, you can run the code using the `emotion_recognition.py` script.
-This script will train the AlexNet model on the FER2013 dataset and save the trained model to disk.
-You can then use the model to make predictions on new images.

 ## Contributing

 If you find any issues or have suggestions for improvements, feel free to create a pull request or submit an issue in the repository.
 We welcome contributions from the community.